the-deep-learners/TensorFlow-LiveLessons/installation/step_by_step_MacOSX_install.md

 You don't need to train your Deep Learning models with a GPU for these LiveLessons, but some of the later notebooks in these LiveLessons will run much more quickly if you do.

+1. install an [Nvidia GPU](http://www.nvidia.com/content/global/global.php) on your machine
 1. install CUDA and cuDNN, e.g., per the **Install CUDA** and **CuDNN** sections of [this blog post](https://blog.slavv.com/the-1700-great-deep-learning-box-assembly-setup-and-benchmarks-148c5ebe6415) (this step may be tricky if you're relatively new to working with the Unix command line)
 2. in the `TensorFlow-LiveLessons/installation/docker-stack-scripts` directory:
 	* run `chmod 777 jupyter_notebook_config.py start*.sh`